dehaenw/dehaenw.github.io/docs/_posts/2025-03-02-chemical-space-s.markdown

 ![Bohacek]({{ site.url }}/assets/bohacek.png)

-For higher and lower estimates of the size of chemical space, check out [this article](https://link.springer.com/article/10.1007/s10822-013-9672-4) by Polishchuck and coworkers.
+For higher and lower estimates of the size of chemical space, check out [this article](https://link.springer.com/article/10.1007/s10822-013-9672-4) by Polishchuk and coworkers.
 The new estimate these authors provide is also based on extrapolation from Reymond's GDB work.